dcuthell/trackpicker/README.md

 * _Hit enter to go to the page_
 * _Fill out the form_
 * _Hit submit_
-* _read through the personalized feedback to see what track is best for you_
+* _Read through the personalized feedback to see what track is best for you_
 * _Join epicodus_

 ## Known Bugs